apache/druid/docs/data-management/automatic-compaction.md

 - The `metricSpec` field is only supported for idempotent aggregators.
 For more information, see [Idempotent aggregators](#idempotent-aggregators).
 - Only dynamic and range-based partitioning are supported
 - Set `rollup`  to `true` if `metricSpec` is not empty or null.
 If `metricSpec` is empty or null, set `rollup` to `false`.
-- You cannot group on multi-value dimensions
+- You can only partition on string dimensions.
+However, multi-valued string dimensions are not supported.
 - The `maxTotalRows` config is not supported in `DynamicPartitionsSpec`.
 Use `maxRowsPerSegment` instead.

 #### Idempotent aggregators